srdjan/mono-jsx/README.md

 }
 ```

-### Limitation of State API
+### Limitation of States

-1. State cannot be used in arrow function components.
+1\.
+States cannot be used in arrow function components.

 ```tsx
 // ❌ Won't work - state updates won't refresh the view